 How to Melt Dark Chocolate

-To melt dark chocolate for these Samoas, turn to the mike.
+To melt dark chocolate for these Samoas, turn to the microwave.

 - Simply dump your chocolate chips into a microwave-safe bowl.